sindresorhus/touch-bar-simulator/readme.md

 You can add a shortcut in `System Preferences` → `Keyboard` → `Shortcuts` → `Services` → `Toggle Touch Bar`.

+**Important:** If clicking in the simulator or the screenshot button is not working, you need to go to "System Preferences" → "Security & Privacy" → "Accessibility", and ensure "Touch Bar Simulator.app" is checked.
+If it's already checked, try unchecking and checking it again.

 **[Website](https://sindresorhus.com/touch-bar-simulator/)** &nbsp;&nbsp; **[Discuss it on Product Hunt](https://www.producthunt.com/posts/touch-bar-simulator)**

 <img src="screenshot.png" width="1129">